 - It is highly reliable

 A private cloud stores its infrastructure in the organization’s place.
 Just like the name suggests, it is purely to be accessed and used by a single organization.

 Private clouds are mostly purchased by organizations that require advanced security and privacy of their data such as government institutions.
 It is installed at the institution’s place.
 Third-party cloud service owners can also host private clouds.

-Some of the benefits of private cloud model offers to include:
+Some of the benefits of the private cloud model offer include:

 - Highly flexible

 - Advanced security especially when dealing with sensitive data

 This is a combination of both public and private cloud models.
 The organization is free to switch between the two models depending on the nature of the data.
 When the data or information in question is not highly sensitive, the public cloud is opted for.

 Private cloud is, however, the best option when dealing with data that is considered highly sensitive, hence the need for beefed security.
 Some of the critical business dealings also opt for private cloud models for privacy reasons.

 - A hybrid cloud model is best when the organization needs;